The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Main Results

 \end{theorem}

-Intuitively, $(P^R)$ is the $L^2$ max-margin problem, which means RMSProp flow biases parameters to a local minimum with good generalization property; on the other hand, the target of $(P^A)$ has a reliance of $\boldsymbol{h}_{\infty}$, which can be influenced by the optimization process and initialization, and may further lead to worse generalization.
+Intuitively, $(P^R)$ is the $L^2$ max-margin problem, which means RMSProp flow biases parameters to a local minimum with good generalization property; on the other hand, the target of $(P^A)$ has a reliance of $\boldsymbol{h}_{\infty}$, which is a constant vector in $(P^A)$ but can be influenced by the optimization process and initialization, and may further lead to worse generalization.
 We will discuss the difference between convergent directions of AdaGrad and RMSProp in detail in Section \ref{sec:discussion_generalization}.